.: first to dive while dependent on a ventilator

 .: Featured exhibit at History of Diving Museum

-Sometimes the best things in life take time, however this triumphant push by Matt was one where time was THE limiting factor.
+Sometimes the best things in life take time, however Matt’s initiative was one where time was THE limiting factor.
 At age 27, he set out determined to make his dreams come true, facing the reality that many with his disease live only until their young 30’s.
 There was work to be done…

 Diving a Dream has received support from throughout the US, to New Zealand, South Africa, and all across Europe.
 Matt continues to inspire many, and is an icon in the diving community.